 This New Bridge, being refurbished by the European Union until this June, does not appear significant at first glance from afar.
 It was just ordinary, with far end views of shallow ranges of green hills and meadows.
 Gone were the days when this town, near to the vast Trepeca mines, was one of the most prosperous industrial areas in Yugoslavia.
 Who knows decades later, Mitrovica, once with a rosy past, becomes a bisected town, with the bridge as a de-facto border, scourged by long-standing hatred of ethnic Serbs and Albanians?

 The tale of this unnatural divide began and emerged soon after the Kosovo War, when there was an exodus of ethnic Albanian refugees flocking to Kosovo and most Serbs who lived there fled north.
-After the NATO bombings that drove Milosevic’s Serb soldiers out of Kosovo, population expulsion in Mitrovica, flamed by nationalist extremists on both sides, exacerbated from time to time even under the vigilance of the troops from Kosovo Force (KFOR) and the United Nations.
+After the NATO bombings that drove Milosevic’s Serb soldiers out of Kosovo, population expulsion in Mitrovica exacerbated from time to time even under the vigilance of the troops from Kosovo Force (KFOR) and the United Nations.
 Throughout this decade, while the Albanians in the South claims its belonging to the independent state of Kosovo, the Serbs in the North still vows allegiance to Serbia.
-Often did the time elapse with both groups’ finger pointing to each other, the smoldering threat of violence, or vicious cycle of disputes escalating into bloodshed by just an outright insult, a stone or a firecracker.
+Often did the time elapse with both groups’ finger pointing to each other.
+The smoldering threat of violence, or a vicious cycle of disputes would likely escalate into bloodshed by just an outright insult, a stone or a firecracker.
 Instead of connecting those two neighbours, the bridge, however, separates them.

 As we reached the slab pavement of the bridge, footsteps became heavy.
 In the two sides were a group of KFOR guards and peacekeeping forces from EU’s Rule of Law Mission (EULEX), standing vigil and huddling beneath steel sheds, grabbing the machine guns, staring at every pedestrian in eagle eyes.
 Sequences of patrol jeeps and a convoy of armored cars ticked over nearby, while a pile of gravel at the end swung onto the road.
 In such tense atmosphere, my heart twisted with nerves and unsettled eyes glimpsed around.
 Anxious thoughts trundled through my brain, with no intention of stopping while experiencing such hint of tension.
 As we were wondering what might see next, to our relief, one of the soldiers headed and nodded to us for crossing the other side.